BvanMeijeren/docker-images/python_vm/use_docker_as_vm.md

     🔄 This mounts your current project directory (.) into the container at /workspace, so edits you make locally in Neovim will be visible inside Docker.

-3. Build and Start the Container
+# 3. Build and Start the Container

 docker compose up --build -d
-docker exec -it <container_name> bash
+docker exec -it python_setup bash

 (You can find the container name with docker ps)

-4. Edit Code Locally, Run It in Docker
+# 4. Edit Code Locally, Run It in Docker

 Now, open Neovim locally: